civic-data-design-lab/covidnearyou/blog/content/posts/2020-07-30-missing-racial-data-in-covid-19-reporting/index.md

 From various [sources](https://www.nytimes.com/interactive/2020/07/05/us/coronavirus-latinos-african-americans-cdc-data.html), we know that the pandemic impacts varying demographics differently, notably, disproportionately impacting Black and Latinx communities.
 To that end, how accurately can we create solutions or policy decisions to alleviate and support these communities with only 50% certainty of data?

-In the below visualization, the known percentages of cases with reported race is plotted against each state’s testing per capita.
+In the below visualization, the known percentages of cases with reported race are plotted against each state’s testing per capita.
 (3) The plot is animated to show how each state has progressed over time.

-\[insert animated scatter plot]
+<iframe width="1200" height="800" frameborder="0" scrolling="no" src="//plotly.com/~brianwilliams2022/11.embed?link=false"></iframe>

 **Notes:**